DrGrandmaster/Personal-Projects/README.md

 # Personal Projects
-This is a repository for personal projects.
+This is a repository for personal projects too small for their own repository.